binod33/EulerProject/test.md

 #### Encryption Version "THREE"

 A new version of encryption “THREE” is introduced in Iara 3.0.
-It uses AES encryption with Cipher Block Chaining (CBC) mode along with PKCS5 Padding to encrypt and decrypt credentials from the key management database.
+It uses AES encryption with Cipher-Block Chaining (CBC) mode along with PKCS5 Padding to encrypt and decrypt credentials from the key management database.
 Old credentials will continue using old encryption/decryption methods.
 New credentials introduced to the key management database will start using the new version for encryption and decryption.

 #### Encryption Version in License Keys